and Training Opportunities

 As part of this rotation, the intern will:

-The intern on the Adult Track – Forensic Psychology Focus rotates here 2 days a week all year.
+The intern on the Adult Track – Forensic Psychology Focus rotates here 2 days per week all year.

 Primary Supervisor: Dr. Gina Manguno-Mire